DevrexLabs/devrexlabs.github.io/docs/proxy/index.md

 {% endhighlight %}
 ## Commands and queries
 Void public methods are considered commands.
 Non-void public methods are considered queries.
 At this time nothing else is proxied.
-We haven't even tested with overloads or out, ref or params parameters.
+And it won't work with out, ref or params parameters.
 So keep it simple!
+{% comment %}

 Sometimes you want to return something from a command method.
 To avoid it being interpreted as a query, tag it with a `ProxyMethod` attribute:
 {% highlight csharp %}